Xandervile/ootmm-settings-generator/README.md

 - Items may not require ages!
 - Ganon's Trials may be on OR off, AND may lead to a dungeon (if Castle or Tower are shuffled, Rainbow Bridge is automatically on!)
 - Silver Rupees in OoT may be shuffled (default is Vanilla or Own Dungeon, but with tweaking, soon maybe anywhere or any dungeon?)
+- All containers have "appearance match contents" for easier clarity on settings!

 To use:
 - Download Python (for dev build) or exe (outdated) and associated weights file